Cox's Bazar Government High School: Structure

 The school enrolls students from class (grade) 6 to 10.
 The school operates in two shifts - morning and day.
 In each shift generally exists two sections in each class (grade).
 And each section with 60 to 70 students.
 Every year about 300+ students appear in the SSC and JSC examination, with about two-thirds in science, and the rest in business studies.

 Admissions

-Every year an admission test is arranged between November–December session where authority select the students on the basis of merit position.
+Every year an admission test is used to be arranged between November–December session where authority select the students on the basis of merit position.
+Since 2021, authority select the students on lottery.

 Uniform

-The uniform of the school is a white shirt, white pant and white shoes.
+The uniform of the school is a white shirt, white pant, black belt and white shoes.
 There is a badge on the shoulder which indicates morning or day shift student.